 - No Communities Were Harmed: Algonquin Bay is a fictional counterpart for North Bay in Ontario.

-- The presence of an Aboriginal-managed casino is real.
-They're used to help Aboriginals living in their territory get money as a means of sustaining the communities.
+- The presence of a Native-managed casino is real.
+They're used to help Natives living in their territory get money as a means of sustaining the communities.

 - The Oner: "Keith" has one when Detective Cardinal and Lise search for the killer in a school.